 The replica scow schooner 'Gas Light' held off 'Freda B' early in the race, but 'Freda' eventually got by her to win the Big Schooner class. fleet were 23-ft Bear Boats, designed in the 1930s.
 Most were built at Sausalito's Nunes Brothers Boatyard over several decades, and many are still going strong today.
 Seven Bears made it to the start this year.
 Margie Siegal's Huck Finn squeaked out a win over Dave Sandry's Puff by 10 seconds, with Peter Miller's Kodiak arriving a minute later.
-Another San Francisco Bay-centric
+Another San Francisco Bay-centric one design class that's still very active is the Bird Boat (30 feet).
+Having raced continuously since their introduction here in 1922, they are the oldest one design

 MASTER MARINERS REGATTA 2013 - class on the West Coast.
-This year, Bill Claussen's Curleut beat James Joseph's Skylark, with William Stuckey's Polly in third, not far behind.
+This year, Bill Claussen's Curleu beat James Joseph's Skylark, with William Stuckey's Polly in third, not far behind.